ssilverman/TeensyDMX/README.md

    adjacent to other packets.
 In other words, the asynchronous transmitter can be used synchronously.
 For example, System Information Packets (SIP) require this.
 See Annex D5 of ANSI E1.11.
-6. The receiver checks for timeouts according the the DMX specification.
+6. The receiver checks for timeouts according to the DMX specification.
 It knows of the concept of being disconnected from a DMX transmitter when timeouts or bad BREAKs are encountered in the data stream.
 7. Error counts are available in the receiver.
 These can be used to detect